md-yaseen/100DaysOfCode/Log.md

 ### Dat 9: 30/09/2020, Wednesday
 **Today's Progress**: Nothing much today, just resting day.
 Forgot to update this on time so updating in early morning if Day 10

+### Day 10: 01/10/2020, Thursday
+**Today's progress**: Created a PR for hacktoberfest.
+Tomorrow will search for more and submit them.